Childhood blindness: Vitamin A deficiency

 Vitamin A deficiency is a leading cause of preventable childhood blindness, particularly in developing countries.
 Vitamin A deficiency is defined as a serum (blood) concentration of less than 0.70 μmol/L while a severe deficiency is defined as less than 0.35 μmol/L, per the Centers of Disease Control National Health and Nutrition Examination Survey.
 Vitamin A is supplied through the diet, and a deficiency often results from poor dietary intake of Vitamin A-rich foods.
 Low dietary levels of Vitamin A can be worsened by infections that cause inflammation in the gastrointestinal tract, which prevent the body from fully absorbing Vitamin A available within digested food.
 Children in the United States have a recommended Vitamin A dietary allowance of at least 300 micrograms/day.
 Good sources of Vitamin A include vegetables, such as carrots, papaya, and pumpkin.
 Animal products, such as fish oils, as well as dairy products (milk, cheese, and yogurt) are also sources of Vitamin A.

-Retinopathy of pfrematurity
+Retinopathy of prematurity

 Retinopathy of prematurity (ROP) is a cause of childhood blindness that can occur around the time of birth.
 Generally, measures taken to avoid preterm birth are also effective at preventing ROP.
 Babies delivered preterm, defined at or before 37 weeks of gestation, have incomplete development of the blood vessels supplying the retina.
 At birth, increased exposure to oxygen from the environment and from medical interventions (such as a high flow nasal cannula) causes damage to retinal blood vessels and stunts their growth.
 Prevention of ROP in preterm babies involves careful monitoring of oxygen delivery to avoid excess exposure.
 Neonatal ocular exams can help detect ROP.